Getting Started

 # The Session object is a hash-like object that encrypts and signs a hash that's

-# stored on the client's file sytem.
+# stored on the client's file system.
 Conceptually, it's similar to Rails signed

 # and encrypted client-side cookies.